Hee Yun Lee

 Dr. Hee Yun Lee is a Professor and Director of Research at the University of Minnesota School of Social Work.
 She is a behavioral health scientist and her major research areas are health behavior change intervention using mobile health (mHealth) technology.
 Combining mHealth technology and a community-based participatory research approach, she is developing and testing intervention programs to promote cancer screening behavior and to increase health and cancer literacy.
 Her integration of mHealth technology and existing health behavior theories into intervention strategies provides an opportunity to investigate mHealth’s potential to render positive behavior change in typically underserved and difficult-to-reach minority groups.

 Dr. Lee is currently conducting multiple research projects.
-With funding from the Susan G. Komen for the Cure Foundation, she investigates the effectiveness of a mobile application-based intervention that aims to increase mammogram in an immigrant group with limited English proficiency.
+With funding from the Center for Disease Control and Prevention and National Cancer Institute, she currently develops and tests an mHealth intervention that aims to improve HPV vaccination in an underserved immigrant group.
+She also investigates the effectiveness of a mobile application-based intervention that aims to increase mammogram in an immigrant group with limited English proficiency.
 Her other RCT trial focuses on developing and testing a mobile application assisted intervention to promote genetic counseling among ovarian cancer patients and survivors.
 This intervention research is supported by the U.S. Department of Defense.
 Recently, she completed a text message-based intervention study funded by the National Cancer Institute (R21) that aimed to increase Pap test and HPV vaccination in a minority group.
 The intervention outcomes revealed mHealth as a promising intervention tool to positively change cancer screening and prevention behavior.
 Her other line of research is global health.
-She has conducted numerous studies in the areas of cancer and health literacy in Korea.
-These studies investigated how health literacy is linked to health disparity among disadvantaged groups and results were used to inform intervention strategies to reduce health disparity in Korea.
+She is currently conducting numerous studies in the areas of cancer disparity and health literacy in Korea, Uganda, and Vietnam.
+These studies investigated how health literacy is linked to health disparity among disadvantaged groups and results were used to inform intervention strategies to reduce health disparity in these countries.

 Her research efforts to help reduce health disparity in vulnerable groups have received a number of recognitions.
-She was a recipient of the 2009 College of Education and Human Development Multicultural Recognition Award; was named the 2010-2011 Fesler-Lampert Chair in Aging Studies (Endowed Chair) at the Center on Aging, University of Minnesota School of Public Health; and received the 2011 Rising Star Faculty Award from the University of Minnesota Women’s Philanthropic Leadership Circle.
-Early in 2012, she was competitively selected as a NIH Clinical Translational Science Institute KL2 Scholar (3-year NIH career development award), and most recently, she received an Investigator-Initiated Research Award by the Susan G. Komen for the Cure Foundation.
-She was also a recipient of the 2004 Hartford Doctoral Dissertation Fellowship and 2007 Hartford Geriatric Social Work Faculty Scholar Award (Cohort 8).
-Her work has been widely published in social work, medical, and public health journals, and she has been invited to speak at many national and international conferences and universities.
+She was a recipient of the 2017 Excellence in Research Award and 2009 Multicultural Research Recognition Award by the University of Minnesota College of Education and Human Development; was named the 2010-2011 Fesler-Lampert Chair in Aging Studies (Endowed Chair) at the Center on Aging, University of Minnesota School of Public Health; and received the 2011 Rising Star Faculty Award from the University of Minnesota Women’s Philanthropic Leadership Circle.
+Early in 2012, she was competitively selected as a NIH Clinical Translational Science Institute KL2 Scholar (3-year NIH career development award).
+She was also a recipient of the 2007 Hartford Geriatric Social Work Faculty Scholar Award (Cohort 8) and 2004 Hartford Doctoral Dissertation Fellowship.
+Her work has been widely published in social work, medical, nursing, and public health journals, and she has been invited to speak at numerous national and international conferences and universities.